Designing a role-based internal hiring workflow that reduced approval cycle time and improved traceability across departments

 Summary

-Request to Hire (RTH) is an internal platform built to streamline the end-to-end hiring request process at Evoke.
-Before RTH, hiring requests were managed through spreadsheets, email threads, and manual approvals, resulting in limited visibility, frequent rework, and heavy dependency on HR to chase progress across stakeholders.
+Before RTH, hiring requests were managed through spreadsheets, email threads, and manual approvals, resulting in low visibility, frequent rework, and strong dependency on HR to coordinate progress across departments.

 Timeline: 2025 — ~5 months (discovery to deployment)